WhatsApp Statistics 2025: Users, Market Share & Revenue

 In the US, over half of Hispanic adults, 54%, and over half of Asian adults, 51%, use WhatsApp.
 In comparison, only 31% of Black adults and an even smaller percentage of White adults, 20%, use the app.

-Whatsapp Users by Gender
+WhatsApp Users by Gender

 WhatsApp's global user base consists of 47.5% females and 52.4% males.